AnielaMW/git-interview-baseline/README.md

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)

-By merging the timelines, `master` will have all of the commits from the `new-feature` branch as though those events occured on the `master` timeline.
+By merging the timelines, `master` will have all of the commits from the `new-feature` branch as though those events occurred on the `master` timeline.

 When we merge a branch with `git merge`, it's important to be currently working on your target branch, the branch you want to move into.
 The first step for our `new-feature` merge is to checkout `master` because that is where we want the commits to end up.